Discover/Springer API

 Article and Book Metadata

-get_journal_info takes a numeric Springer journal ID (e.g. 12879) and returns title, issn, description, and a metrics object whose keys are metric labels—including Journal Impact Factor and Downloads—with string values.
-This endpoint covers journal-level scope and performance data without requiring a search query.
+get_journal_info takes a numeric Springer journal ID (e.g. 12879) and returns the journal's title, issn, description (aims and scope), and a metrics object whose keys include Journal Impact Factor and Downloads.
+This endpoint is useful for building journal-comparison tools or validating publication venues, though it requires you to know the Springer-specific journal ID rather than an ISSN.

 Reliability & maintenanceVerified